Office lump sum

 The office lump sum or so-called General Expense Allowance is mainly used to maintain and equip my offices.
 The money also covers the costs of events and other expenses related to the performance of my mandate.
 I have up to EUR 4,513 per month at my disposal.
 There is no control from the administration of the European Parliament.
 However, the Greens/EFA Group has introduced internal transparency guidelines to ensure that the money is used for the intended purpose.
 I have been disclosing my expenditure since the beginning of my mandate.
 They can be seen in the diagram above.

 Flat rate for personnel costs

 Monthly I have EUR 25.442 (2020) at my disposal for personnel expenses.
-From this amount I pay the salaries of my parliamentary assistants and trainees in Brussels and my local assistants in Rostock and Schwerin.
+From this amount I pay the salaries of my parliamentary assistants and trainees in Brussels as well as salaries and other employer contributions for my local assistants in Rostock and Schwerin.
 In addition, I pay a legally required paying agent who takes care of the payment of my local assistants.
 This budget is managed and controlled by the administration of the European Parliament.

 Public relations budget

 Each member of the European Parliament has an annual budget for public relations work.
 In the case of the Greens/EFA group, this money is managed by the group.
 Part of the budget goes directly to the group’s communication department.
 The other part is available to members for their individual public relations work.
 Members of the group have to account for how the money is used.
 I have EUR 59,877 (2020) at my disposal every year to bring my political work to the public.
 I have also financed this website with this money.